KobeRiddle-dev/Rimworld-Milk-and-Wool-Patches/README.md

 A series of patches to ensure that all animals that could feasibly be milked or sheared can be, increasing the options for milk and wool!

+Animals to which milkability is added use the standard, generic milk.
+Animals to which shearability is added are each given their own wool type.

 Animals which would be harder to milk (those without a nice udder) give less milk than their similarly-sized counterparts, for both "realism" and balance.

 **Patches for animal mods included!**